 Luther is one of the most influential and important figures in the history of western Christianity.
 Luther has been extravagantly praised and extravagantly condemned and almost certainly deserves both.
 In recent years both Protestant and Catholic scholars have come to considerable agreement about Luther’s life and its significance for Christianity.

-Dr. Edwards is President emeritus of St. Olaf College in Northfield, Minnesota.
+Mark U. Edwards is President emeritus of St. Olaf College in Northfield, Minnesota.
 He has also served as Professor of the History of Christianity, Associate Dean for Academic Affairs, and Senior Adviser to the Dean at Harvard Divinity School.
 He’s written four books on Martin Luther.